 Alfonso Gomez Morales

-He is currently member of the governing board of Banco Santander Chile, of SONDA S.A.
-(I.T. company present in 10 Latin American countries), and of Universidad Católica’s Innovation Center.
+He is currently member of the governing board of Banco Santander Chile, of Universidad Católica’s Innovation Center among other institutions.

 He founded several companies including Apple in Chile, Virtualia (first Latin American social network, the year 2000) and has extensive experience as board member in large companies.